-In 2018, about 9 out of 10 New Jersey youths (ages 13-17 years) surveyed have received the first dose of meningococcal vaccine.
+- In 2021, about 9 out of 10 New Jersey youths (ages 13-17 years) surveyed have received the first dose of meningococcal ACWY vaccine.

 Is the meningococcal ACWY vaccine safe?

-The meningococcal conjugate vaccine is very safe.
+The meningococcal ACWY vaccine is very safe.
 Side effects may include redness and pain at the injection site.
 Severe side effects are rare.